noradodev/Nuxt-3-BFF-Boilerplate/README.md

 3. `server/utils/`: This directory is for server-only helper functions.
 It is the perfect place to house the client/SDK for your external REST API, complex data transformation logic that shouldn't live in an API handler, or any other utility that is specific to the backend environment.

-4. `server/api/*`: This folder will hold all your BFF to request from backend API securely.
+4. `server/api/*`: This folder will hold all your BFF to request from backend API securely that calling from services function.
-5.
-4. `server/services/*`: Handling the request originaly from route of your api, each service may handling mulitple route (eg, Login, Logout, Register...)
+4. `server/services/*`: Handling the request originally from route of your api, each service may handling mulitple route (eg, auth/login, auth/logout, auth/register...)

 ### Shared